musserdn/challenges/README.md

   ## [Installation](#installation)
-  Clone repo locally to your machine, open folder in integrated terminal and run node index.js
+  Clone this repo locally and then run by node index.js in your terminal.

   ## [Usage](#usage)
-  Use to generate or update your README as you add new features.
-Relace the existing README by pushing to your GitHub and copying to the root of your repo.
+  Use this to generate a readme, push to github and then store in your root where your readme is located.

   ## [Credits](#credits)
   This project uses [Inquirer.js](https://www.npmjs.com/package/inquirer)